stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/perl.md

 $ cpanm DateTime::TimeZone
 ```

+### Usage

+Once installed, you can use the Perl modules directly, no specific options or
+syntax is required.

-And then you can check that the module is correctly installed:
+For instance, to check that the `DateTime::TimeZone` module is correctly
+installed:

 ```
 $ perl -MDateTime::TimeZone -e 'print $DateTime::TimeZone::VERSION . "\n"';
 2.13
 ```

-!!! tip "Perl modules installation is only necessary once"

-    You only need to install Perl modules once on Sherlock.
-Since fielsystems
-    are shared, modules installed on one node will immediately be available on
-    all nodes on the cluster.

 ### Uninstallation